Anthropic Shipped the Runtime. Who Ships the Governance?

 What Happens to Companies That Deploy Claude Managed Agents Without Governance?

 Anthropic did not create AI agent liability on April 8, 2026.
 The Middle District of Florida in Garcia v.
-Character Technologies refused to dismiss products-liability claims against an AI chatbot in May 2025, finding the complaint plausibly alleged the chatbot was a “product” subject to design-defect liability.21 The SEC’s first enforcement against an automated advisory platform settled in 2018 with Wealthfront’s $250,000 penalty.22 The Caremark oversight duty has applied to mission-critical compliance risks since Marchand v.
+Character Technologies refused to dismiss products-liability claims against an AI chatbot in May 2025, finding the complaint plausibly alleged the chatbot was a “product” subject to design-defect liability; the parties settled in January 2026, but the court’s product-characterization ruling stands as cited authority.21 The SEC’s first enforcement against an automated advisory platform settled in 2018 with Wealthfront’s $250,000 penalty.22 The Caremark oversight duty has applied to mission-critical compliance risks since Marchand v.
 Barnhill in 2019.19

 What Anthropic created is the runtime that makes the liability easy enough to incur that the universe of deployers just expanded by an order of magnitude.
 The KYA framework now has product surfaces to map against, not just hypotheticals to discuss.
 Every pillar has a concrete Managed Agents feature to audit.
 Every gap has a specific remediation.